Western CT Mental Health Network - Torrington Area

 **No one will be denied service for inability to pay.
 Medicaid and Medicare accepted.
 Department of Mental Health and Addiction Services (DMHAS) facilities will not discriminate in the provision of health care services to an individual.
 Click here for the full policy.**

 WCMHN-Torrington Area-Operated Programs

-Access Center: The Access Center is an information and referral source for individuals with psychiatric and related substance issues.
+Access Center/Mobile Crisis: The Access Center is an information and referral source for individuals with behavioral health and addiction diagnoses.
 Access Center staff is available by telephone for support, information, referrals, and mobile outreach.
 The goal is to provide support and information to reduce symptomatology, and to improve quality of life.
 Its philosophy is to maintain the individual in the least restrictive environment.
-Access Center staff is also available to do intake/assessment by referral to determine service needs and treatment options for an individual.
+Access Center staff also provide intake/assessment and referrals to determine service needs and treatment options for individuals.

 Community Support Programs (CSP): CSP services focus on building and maintaining a therapeutic relationship with the individual while delivering rehabilitative skill building interventions and activities.
 CSP services also facilitate connections to community recovery supports and emphasize individual choice, goals and recovery path.
 CSP includes a comprehensive range of rehabilitation services most of which are provided in non-office settings.
 Services are focused on skill building with a goal of maximizing self-management skills and independence.
 Community-based treatment enables the team to become intimately familiar with the individual's surroundings, strengths and challenges, and to assist the individual in learning skills applicable to the living environment.
 The team services and interventions are individualized and tailored to the needs and preferences of the individual.